 A couple of weeks ago I re-watched World War Z. I saw it when it first came out in 2013 and have been pretty well obsessed with it since then.
 The film is really well done, the zombies are well done, and I find it’s just a thrilling movie experience.
 Watching it again got me thinking about our cultural fascination with zombies (surprisingly I haven’t seen too much Walking Dead).

 I think zombies make good stories for a couple reasons.
 First, they represent a built-in conflict, and as every storyteller knows, you ain’t got no story without a bona fide problem.
 What’s more pressing than the undead coming to get you?

 Second, zombies, as shown in World War Z (the movie and the book, which I highly recommend), 28 Days Later and the Walking Dead, just to name a few, represent a total breakdown of society.
 Now, I don’t know if you noticed, but at least in the Western world we are super obsessed with maintaining control at all times in myriad ways.
 I’d argue that’s why we are fascinated with the total loss of it.

-As a storyteller I'm definitely fascinated by a total loss of control.
-I've seen and observed how people react to myriad situations.
+As a storyteller I’m definitely fascinated by a total loss of control.
+I’ve seen and observed how people react to myriad situations.
+I’ve also had to deal with things falling apart.
 I have that experience.
-But I don't have an experience of total pandemonium, so my imagination can run wild in that space.

 And in terms of storytelling, zombies are just plain fun.